-With the teacher's approval, students select a topic to be investigated and come up with questions in need of answers about that topic.
+With the teacher's approval, students should select a topic to be investigated and come up with questions in need of answers about that topic.
 These questions may be of a general or specific nature, depending on what the student/researcher wants to find out.
-After exploring what they know about this topic and perhaps doing some background research on it, students develop a research question(s) and may develop one or more hypotheses about how the topic can be explained.
+After exploring what they know about this topic and perhaps doing some background research on it, students should develop a research question(s) and if appropriate, a hypothesis(es) as a focus for their research.